Back to blog

 They cannot guarantee deliverability.
 AI writes the content, but inbox placement depends on domain reputation, warm-up, and sending infrastructure.
 The best email in the world does nothing if it lands in spam.

 They cannot handle complex replies.
 When a prospect responds with a nuanced objection or a multi-part question, AI-generated replies often fall flat.
-Handling replies still requires human judgment for anything beyond simple scheduling.
+Anything beyond simple scheduling still needs human judgment.

-How to optimize your reply rates with AI-written emails
+How to optimize reply rates with AI-written emails

 Even with a good AI cold email writer, reply rate optimization matters.
-The variables that move the needle:
+The AI handles personalization.
+You control the rest through platform settings and campaign configuration:

 • Send timing: Tuesday through Thursday, 8 to 10 AM in the prospect’s timezone (HubSpot, 2025 Sales Report)